 The quality of your speakers determines the success of your symposium.
 Don't just go for the most famous name; choose the most relevant one.
 A speaker who truly has something valuable to say about your theme will make a bigger impact than a generic keynote speaker.

 Give each speaker a clear briefing.
-What's the central theme?
-Who's in the audience?
-What's the core message you want to convey?
-Who are the other speakers, and how do their topics relate to each other?
+What is the central theme?
+Who is in the audience?
+What is the key message that needs to get across?
+Who are the other speakers?
+Ask speakers to tailor their presentation to the target audience.

 Tip: Schedule a joint meeting with all speakers before the symposium.
 This way, you'll avoid overlap and ensure a consistent theme throughout.